ma-go/AtmegaCanBootloader/README.md

 The uploading PC-Software is written in Python.

 As interface from your PC to the CAN-Bus, you will need an USB-Can adapter.
-Because i have already bought so very cheap [Arduino Nano ](https://store.arduino.cc/usa/arduino-nano) and besides very cheap MCP2515 CAN-Bus Mudules with an addition TJA1050 Transceiver, i decide to build/flash me my own [CAN Debugger](http://www.kreatives-chaos.com/artikel/can_debugger).
+Because i have already bought some [Arduino Nanos ](https://store.arduino.cc/usa/arduino-nano) and besides some MCP2515 CAN-Bus Mudules with addition TJA1050 Transceiver on board, i decide to build/flash me my own [CAN Debugger](http://www.kreatives-chaos.com/artikel/can_debugger).
-The regarding software inclusive the precompiled hex file you can find in the Arduino folder under arduino-canbus-monitor.
+The regarding software as fork from https://github.com/latonita/arduino-canbus-monitor with precompiled hex file you can find in the Arduino folder under arduino-canbus-monitor.
 As you can see in the code, the CAN-Bus speed is set to 125kbps, and the Clock speed from the MCP2515 Board is 8MHz.

-After flashing your own CAN-Debugger you can start downloading your individual application to your decental distributed microcontroller.
+After flashing your own CAN-Debugger you can start downloading your first individual application to your decental distributed microcontroller.

 Therefor go to the command shell and switch to the CanBootloader/bootlaoder_python folder.
 Now type in (or copy) subsequent command with your individuall BOARD_ID, COM_PORT and FILE.